How To Manage An Online Store: 3 Rules For Dropshippers

 - Check the ‘Additional Details’ field

-For some reason, some people use this field instead of the right one, and write their address here.
-I don’t exactly know why would anyone do this, but it doesn’t actually matter – I take a careful look at this field anyway.
+For some reason, some people use this field instead of the right one and write their addresses here.
+I don’t exactly know why anyone would do this, but it doesn’t actually matter – I take a careful look at this field anyway.